whosonfirst/whosonfirst-dates/README.md

 An EDTF date string indicating when a place ceased to exist as a political entity or social construct in "popular" culture.

+### edtf:deprecated

+An EDTF date string indicating when a Who's On First record was officially deprecated, for example if the record references a place considered to be invalid.

 ### Examples

 #### British North America